 First, will be the added noise.
-You will have carts that are easy to push and everyone in the plant will know when they are getting pushed.
-Loud, loud, loud!!
+You will have carts that are easy to push , but also very loud, so loud that everyone in the plant will know when they are getting pushed.

 Second, a phenolic or plastic wheel will accumulate debris in the rolling surface of the wheel.
 Debris accumulation occurs in the cleanest of factory environments.
 Debris is a fact of life.
 It exists.
 This requires a regular time commitment to replace these wheels.
 We all know our maintenance people’s time is much better served somewhere besides swapping caster wheels.